opencad-community/OpenCAD/CONTRIBUTING.md

 ## :bug: Reporting Bugs

-* First, ensure that you're running the [latest stable version](https://github.com/opencad-community/opencad/releases) of NetBox.
+* First, ensure that you're running the [latest stable version](https://github.com/opencad-community/opencad/releases) of OpenCAD.
 If you're running an older version, it's likely that the bug has already been fixed.

-* Next, search our [issues list](https://github.com/opencad-community/netbox/issues?q=is%3Aissue) to see if the bug you've found has already been reported.
+* Next, search our [issues list](https://github.com/opencad-community/opencad/issues?q=is%3Aissue) to see if the bug you've found has already been reported.
 If you come across a bug report that seems to match, please click "add a reaction" in the top right corner of the issue and add a thumbs up (:thumbsup:).
 This will help draw more attention to it.
 Any comments you can add to provide additional information or context would also be much appreciated.

-* If you can't find any existing issues (open or closed) that seem to match yours, you're welcome to [submit a new bug report](https://github.com/opencad-community/netbox/issues/new?label=type%3A+bug&template=bug_report.yaml).
+* If you can't find any existing issues (open or closed) that seem to match yours, you're welcome to [submit a new bug report](https://github.com/opencad-community/opencad/issues/new?label=type%3A+bug&template=bug_report.yaml).
 Be sure to complete the entire report template, including detailed steps that someone triaging your issue can follow to confirm the reported behavior.
 (If we're not able to replicate the bug based on the information provided, we'll ask for additional detail.)

 * Some other tips to keep in mind:
   * Error messages and screenshots are especially helpful.